Conserve Resource Efficiency

 Contribution to the EU Green Deal

-The European Green Deal aims to boost the efficient use of resources by moving to a clean, circular economy, stop climate change, revert biodiversity loss and cut pollution.
+The European Green Deal aims to boost the efficient use of resources by moving to a clean, circular economy and stopping climate change, revert biodiversity loss and cut pollution.
 The chemical industry supports these goals by focusing on efficient use and reuse of resources such as water and waste.
 The latter is in line also with the EU waste policy which aims to contribute to the circular economy by extracting high-quality resources from waste as much as possible.

 Prevent and minimise hazardous and non-hazardous waste